harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 You will notice that so far |H2MM| analysis has not given any estimation of the error of the parameter values.

-One way to estimate the error is to copare how quickly the loglikelihood falls off as a given parameter is varied around the optimized value.
+One way to estimate the error is to compare how quickly the loglikelihood falls off as a given parameter is varied around the optimized value.

-For this we not to just evaluate the loglikelihood of a model, instead of optmizing the model (we already have the optimized model).
+For this we not to just evaluate the loglikelihood of a model, instead of optimizing the model (we already have the optimized model).

 To merely evaluate a set of models, we have the :func:`H2MM_arr` function.
-The function call is nearely identical to :func:`EM_H2MM_C`:
+The function call is nearly identical to :func:`EM_H2MM_C`:

 ``hm.H2MM_arr(models: list[hm.h2mm_model], indexes: list[numpy.ndarray], times: list[numpy.ndarray])``